ceterumnet/alpaca-web/UI_STYLE_CONSISTENCY_PLAN.md

    - Update style props to follow the new naming convention
    - Verify dark theme compatibility

-3. Document the updated components with usage examples ✅
+3. Document the updated components with usage examples ◻️ (Pending completion of all migrations)

-4. Create a simple style guide page within the app that showcases all components with their variants ✅
+4. Create a simple style guide page within the app that showcases all components with their variants ◻️ (Pending completion of all migrations)

 ### Phase 4: Migration Strategy